 Patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after its first effective filing date.
 Although various extensions may be available, the life of a patent, and the protection it affords, is limited.
 Our or our licensors' issued patents and pending patent applications will expire on dates ranging from 2021 to 2033, subject to any patent extensions that may be available for such patents.
 In addition, although upon issuance in the United States a patent's life can be increased based on certain delays caused by the USPTO, this increase can be reduced or eliminated based on certain delays caused by the patent applicant during patent prosecution.
+In the EU, Supplementary Protection Certificates (SPCs) are available to extend a patent term for up to five years to compensate for patent protection lost during regulatory review.
+Although all EU Member States must provide SPCs, SPCs must still be applied for and granted on a country-by-country basis and their protection is subject to exceptions.
 If we or our licensors do not have sufficient patent life to protect our products, our business and results of operations will be adversely affected.